ramos-04/gitops-scaling/README.md

 - Compare and analyze the different scaling metrics like cpu, memory, request count considering your product requirements, setup & future vision and then choose a metric for scaling that fits the best for you, so that you can achieve the best scaling results.

 - As depicted in our load testing report, we have achieved a success rate of 91.34% and an error rate of 8.66% with the HTTP responses.
 The error rate occured as our applications namely cors-proxy-server and target-mock-server are simple sample applications with basic code handling.
 They are not robustly coded production-ready applications.
-To achieve robust scaling with 0% error rate, these applications should be coded more efficiently handling all the edge scenarious.
+To achieve robust scaling with 0% error rate, these applications should be coded more efficiently handling all the edge cases.

 - This setup has been tested with a traffic rising from 0 to 1000 requests per second.
-For higher loads like 10k, 100k requests/second, you do not need to explicitly modify the existing infrastructure configurations as karpenter will perform automatic scale up and scale down operations as the traffic increases and decreases respectively.
+For higher loads like 10k, 100k requests/second, you do not need to explicitly modify the existing infrastructure configurations as we have already configured karpenter to perform automatic scale up and scale down operations as the traffic increases and decreases respectively.

-- As a good practice, high availability should be configured for the cluster add-on software as well.
-Pod Disruption Budget can be leveraged to boost high availability
+- As a good practice, high availability should be configured for the cluster add-ons software as well. ***Pod Disruption Budget*** can also be leveraged to boost high availability.

+- Tools like ***Kubecost and AWS Compute Optimizer*** can be used to right size the kubernetes nodes and resource limits for pods to shun under-utilization or over-utilization of resources which will further result in ***cost-saving***.

 - Terraform(IAC) should perform the EKS cluster provisioning and complete ArgoCD bootstrapping(installation of ArgoCD software and ArgoCD Application).
 Post that, GitOps should take over and automatically install all the cluster add-ons(karpenter, metrics server, etc) and the applications(cors-proxy-server, target-mock-server, etc).